GOODMORNING17/CS50Web/README.md

-# Capstone

-## Distinctiveness and Complexity:

-I believe that my project has satisfied the distinctiveness and complexity requirements as my project is totally different from the other projects in this course.
 My project is a online pastry store website.
-It is also more complex as it has a contact form which is not being used in the other projects.
-My contact form allows for visitors to input their information so that I can receive their contact information for future collaboration and business operations.
-Moreover, my web application has utilized Django on the back-end and Javascript on the front-end.
-Moreover, my web application is also mobile-responsive
+My web application has utilized Django on the back-end and Javascript on the front-end.

 ## Models